ksewina/ansible_test/README.md

-# repo for automated workstation installations
+# automating workstation install
+## trying to keep it distro agnostic
 * WIP